MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use [cross-region replication in Azure NetApp Files](/azure/azure-netapp-files/cross-region-replication-introduction) (currently in public preview) to synchronize file volumes between the primary region and the disaster recovery region.
 - Use native database replication to synchronize data to the disaster recovery site, rather than Azure Site Recovery.
 - Peer the primary and disaster recovery virtual networks.
 For example, for HANA System Replication, an SAP HANA DB virtual network needs to be peered to the disaster recovery site's SAP HANA DB virtual network.
-- If you use Azure NetApp Files storage for your SAP deployments, at minimum, you should create two Azure NetApp Files accounts in two different regions at the Premium tier.
+- If you use Azure NetApp Files storage for your SAP deployments, at a minimum, create two Azure NetApp Files accounts in two different regions at the Premium tier.

 ## Next steps